kstenerud/concise-encoding/cbe-specification.md

 Note: While this spec allows mixed types in maps, not all languages do.
 Use mixed types with caution.
 A decoder may abort processing or ignore key-value pairs of mixed key types if the implementation language doesn't support it.

-An implementation must not rely upon any particular ordering of key-value pairs when reading an unordered map.

 Example:

     [73 81 61 01 81 62 02 75] = A map containg the key-value pairs ("a", 1) ("b", 2)

-TODO: NaN cannot be used as a map key.

 ### Ordered Map